-Vannevar had a fairly impressive imagination, especially given that digital computers had only come into existence 5 years earlier.
+Vannevar's evocative description of the Memex is especially impressive given that digital computers had only come into existence 5 years earlier.
 Most were still the domain of large military operations like Bletchley Park, and seen as inconveniently large calculators.

 Implementing a wildly interactive computational personal knowledge base wasn't much of an option.

-The Xanadu project was a hypertext system that imagined that every sentence, block, and page would be part of a vast bi-directionally linked network:
+The Xanadu project was a hypertext system that imagined that every sentence, block, and page would be part of a vast bi-directionally linked network.

 Suffice it to say, Xanadu didn't pan out.

 Instead we got the less fancy, but far more real and useable World Wide Web that currently does not support bi-directionals on an infrastructre level.

 If every site that linked to yours was visible on your page, and you had no control over who could and couldn't link to you, it is not hard to imagine the Trollish implications...